Articles

 We use digital to make the analog world better

-It can be integrated, portable or measure more than 40 cm in width, it has a considerable number of digital inputs and from one to several analogue line outputs and it is made up of two parts, both of which must be of good quality for the final result to be good.
-Usually in cheaper DACs the digital part is of very good quality because the costs are low, while the analogue part, which requires economic effort, is poor.
-It is in the latter that the main differences between a low end DAC and a high end one lie.
+It can be integrated, portable, or come to measure more than 40 cm in width, has a considerable number of digital inputs and one to several analog line outputs, and consists of two parts, both of which must be of good quality for the end result to be good.
+Usually in cheaper DACs the digital part is of very good quality because the costs are low, while the analog part, which requires economic effort, is poor.
+Especially in the latter are the main differences between a low-end DAC and a high-end one.

-This does not affect vinyl or tape lovers, who are natively analogue.
-The commercial explosion of the DAC coincided with the spread of liquid music.
-The arrival of the CD player in the eighties did not convince audiophiles because of the poor DACs in these early models, which were unable to produce a sound that matched that of vinyl.
-Early players suffered from jitter (which we could define as a time lag between the transmitted and received signal).
-This is when manufacturers and buyers started to give special importance to this instrument, which became more and more important in its autonomous and non-integrated form and, with the passing of the years, also more affordable.
-Ultimately, to answer the initial question "What is a DAC?", we could answer as follows: the DAC replaces the source to decode the digital audio signal, performing this operation in an optimal way.
+The discussion does not touch vinyl or tape lovers, who are natively analog.
+The commercial explosion of the DAC coincides with the spread of liquid music.
+The arrival in the 1980s of the CD player did not convince audiophiles because of the shoddy DACs within these early models, which were incapable of producing a sound on par with that of vinyl.
+Indeed, the early players suffered from jitter (which we might define as a time lag between the transmitted and received signal).
+It was at this time that manufacturers and buyers began to attach special importance to this tool, which became increasingly important in its stand-alone, non-integrated form and, over the years, also more affordable.
+Ultimately, to answer the initial question "What is a DAC?", we could answer it this way: the DAC replaces the source to decode the digital audio signal, performing this operation in an optimal manner.

 marantz dac what is it